Justicialist Party: Ideology

 Political alignment of Argentine parties by political scientist Carlos Gervasoni.
 The Justicialist Party is coded as PJ, and occupies the left-populist dimension.

 The Justicialist Party is a left-wing populist party, which is also its historical alignment.
 According to Mariano Dagatti, "In its origins, its main commitment was the aid of workers and it remained since then closely linked to the working classes and labour unions."
+In the Historical Dictionary of Argentina, Bernardo A. Duggan and Colin M. Lewis stated that the party "remains solidly rooted in the urban working class and organized elements of rural labor" and that "almost exclusively, it has been responsible for the incorporation of the working class within the political system, despite a questionable commitment to democratic politics."
+Political scientist Benjamin Shafer Raderstorf wrote:

+Unlike clientelist parties in the US and Britain, the Peronists are not a multi-class coalition, and are instead almost exclusively a lower-class party, competing against middle and upper class-backed coalitions.
+In fact—as Pierre Ostiguy notes—class, not ideology, defines electoral coalitions in Argentina, almost without fail.
+For the PJ to pursue a middle-class centered electoral strategy would be totally unprecedented and against the entire political foundation of the party.

 Founded by Juan Perón (who rose to Argentinian presidency in the 1940s with the support of his wife Eva Perón), the party was composed of Perón's loyalists and was a personification of populism in the form of a strong charismatic leader.
 The reforms carried out by Perón in 1940s and 1950s were described as socialist and populist.
 Christopher Wylde defines Peronism as "a form of leftist–populist nationalism, rooted in an urban working-class movement that was allied to elements of the domestic bourgeoisie as well as the military."
 Writing on Perón and his ideology, Charles D. Ameringer argued that "The rise to power of Juan Perón in 1943 was not the end of the socialist impulse in Argentina; it was the culmination" and added that "much of the social legislation either introduced or implemented by Perón. .. originated with the Socialist Party."